BaltiBerre/Project1CS230/README.md

         12. Exit (No associated function)
 		    - Exits the program
         * Additional functionality for functions 5, 9 & 10 by Riker
-        * Additional research and assistance by Kunga
+        * Documentation and additional research by Kunga